Mills College at Northeastern University: Haas Pavilion Fitness Center and Gymnasium

-Mills students, faculty, staff and alumnae have access to a fitness center housed inside of Haas Pavilion. use.
+Mills students, faculty, staff and alumnae have access to a fitness center housed inside of Haas Pavilion.
 Haas Gymnasium, also housed within the pavilion, is available for rental and also is available for general recreational use by Mills students, employees, and alumnae.

 Hellman Soccer Field

 Hellman Soccer Field and the surrounding running track is well-used by Mills students, faculty, staff, alumnae, and members of the local community.
 The field is available for rental to the public.

 Campus

 The 135 acre Mills College campus is located in the foothills of Oakland, California, on the eastern shore of the San Francisco Bay.

 Notable campus resources

 Center for Contemporary Music

 The San Francisco Tape Music Center moved to Mills Campus in 1966, became the Mills Tape Music Center, and was later renamed the Center for Contemporary Music (CCM).
 The CCM's archives contains over 50 years of collected recordings made at the San Francisco Tape Music Center and at Mills.
 CCM internationally renowned as a leading center for innovation in music, and functions as an important resource center for Bay Area composers and artists.
 Its facilities feature a 24-track recording studio, hybrid computer music studio, electronic music studio, dubbing and editing studio, technical and project development lab, Studio V, and the musicianship lab.

 Housed within the Mills Music Building since 1966, CCM has emphasized experimental methods in contemporary music and its allied arts and sciences.
 CCM maintains a variety of electronic equipment, instruments and studios, provides instruction and technical assistance, and archives audio recordings.
 The center also performs a wide variety of community services in the arts, including public concerts and lecture series, informational and technical assistance, and artist residencies.
 Maggi Payne and Chris Brown are presently co-directors of CCM.
 Payne is a composer, performer, interdisciplinary artist, and recording engineer.
 Brown is an instrument builder, a pianist, and a composer.

 The music program at Mills is noted for being at the forefront of experimental music study and composition.
 Well-known composer Luciano Berio was on the music faculty of Mills in 1962–1964, and in 1966 Pauline Oliveros became the first director of the Tape Music Center (later the Center for Contemporary Music), where she composed her electronic works "Alien Bog" and "Beautiful Soop".
 Morton Subotnick, later a member of the faculty, received his master's degree from Mills, studying composition with Leon Kirchner and Darius Milhaud.
 Laurie Anderson, Dave Brubeck, Joanna Newsom, Phil Lesh, Noah Georgeson, Holly Herndon, and Steve Reich attended the program, as well as the famous synthesizer designer Don Buchla.
 Terry Riley taught at Mills starting in the early 1970s.
 Avant-garde jazz pioneer Anthony Braxton has taught at Mills on an intermittent basis since the 1970s.
 Lou Harrison, Pandit Pran Nath, Iannis Xenakis, Alvin Curran, Gordon Mumma, Maggi Payne, Pauline Oliveros, Frederic Rzewski, Zeena Parkins, Fred Frith, and many others have all taught music at Mills.